Salvador, Brazil: A complete travel guide with the top things to do

 Cidade da Música da Bahia

-Between Mercado Modelo and Elevador Lacerda, Cidade da Música da Bahia is a museum that counts with a rich history of Bahian music.
-All the exhibition is audiovisual and it brings the musical context of the city in general, the musical styles that exist there, and it also has interactive rooms with karaoke, rap and trap battles, and other attractions.
+Between Mercado Modelo and Elevador Lacerda, Cidade da Música da Bahia is a museum that features the rich history of Bahian music.
+The entire exhibition is audiovisual, showcasing the city’s musical context and styles, with interactive rooms featuring karaoke, rap and trap battles, and other attractions.

 Ticket: R$ 20* – SCHEDULING REQUIRED